 When connected, Flowlink continually polls the instrument for "real-time" readings.
 This tab of the Site window displays the real-time readings.
 The instrument's configuration will determine which readings are available.
 A flow measurement instrument will display the current level in a number-entry box.
-Certain Isco instruments can use this box to set (calibrate) the measured liquid level.
+Certain Isco instruments allow you to use this box to set (calibrate) the measured liquid level.

-Diagnostics Box

-Some Isco instruments report self-diagnostics on their front panel display and through Flowlink.
+Diagnostics Box Some Isco instruments report self-diagnostics on their front panel display and through Flowlink.
 Additionally, Isco instruments can report error messages such as "PAPER OUT" or "DISTRIBUTOR JAMMED."
 These diagnostic and error messages are displayed in the Diagnostics Box.
 Diagnostics are useful when troubleshooting faulty readings from an area velocity or ultrasonic flow measurement instrument.
 The displayed values can help determine if the sensor is installed and working correctly.
 Signal and spectrum strength values are reported as a percentage.
 Zero percent indicates that the sensor is either not connected, not operating, or not receiving a signal.

-Signal Strength

-Area velocity instruments will display the approximate strength of sensor's return signal.
+Signal Strength Area velocity instruments will display the approximate strength of sensor's return signal.
 Percentages below 10 indicate a weak signal.
 Percentages near 100 indicate a strong signal.
 Normal percentages are from 10 to 90; typical readings in sewers range from 50 to 90%.
 Ultrasonic instruments will display the approximate strength of the ultrasonic return echo.
 Typical readings range from 30 to 100%.

-Spectrum Strength

-Reports the amount of noise in the area velocity return signal.
+Spectrum Strength Reports the amount of noise in the area velocity return signal.
 Percentages below 25 indicate a noisy return signal, percentages near 100 indicate a clear signal.
 The typical range in most installations is 40 to 100%.
-Ultrasonic instruments do not report the spectrum strength.

-- Percentages should never vary more than 25% from one reading to the next.
-Wide variations indicate an unstable installation. - Low percentages should not cause concern if the level and velocity readings are accurate and reliable.
+Ultrasonic instruments do not report the spectrum strength. • Percentages should never vary more than 25% from one reading to the next.
+Wide variations indicate an unstable installation. • Low percentages should not cause concern if the level and velocity readings are accurate and reliable.
 It is possible that low percentages are normal for your installation and the characteristics of the flow stream.
 The diagnostics are most beneficial when monitored long-term.
 A slow drop in percentages can indicate silt or debris building up near the sensor, while a sudden large change can indicate a failure at the site.

-Site Setup - 4100/ 4200/6700

-The Site Setup tab of the Site window allows you to view and change instrument settings.
+Device Setup - 4100/ 4200/6700 The Device Setup tab of the Site window allows you to view and change instrument settings.
 The instrument settings on this tab are not active until you connect to the instrument.
 The availability of the following items will depend on the type of instrument.
 Refer to the instrument's instruction manual for more information on its functions and features.

-Site Name - displays the site name stored within the instrument.
-To change the site name, type in the new name and click the Apply button.
-Site names can be up to 16 characters long.
-Any character may be used except the following: \ /: &? " <> |.
-Some instruments allow you to enter invalid characters, such as a double-quote ("), from their front panel.
-Flowlink automatically replaces the offending character with a dash.

-Date/Time Box - displays the instrument's and your computer's time.
-These two times can be synchronized by pressing the "Synchronize Instrument's Time To Computer's" button.
-Use the Synchronize button with caution.
-Changing the time may affect the readings stored in the instrument's memory partitions.
-Changing the time may cause readings to be overwritten, or "gaps" in readings may occur.
-It is recommended that you retrieve data from the instrument before synchronizing the time and date.

-Adjustments Box - displays adjustments to flow measurement instruments.
+Adjustments Box - displays adjustments to flow measurement instruments. • Zero level offset is only applicable to area velocity

-- Zero level offset is only applicable to area velocity instruments.
-Enter the measured Zero level offset. - Variable Blanking is only applicable to Ultrasonic instruments.
+• Zero level offset is only applicable to area velocity instruments.
+Enter the measured Zero level offset.

+• Variable Blanking is only applicable to Ultrasonic instruments.
 Enter the variable blanking distance.